PlayWithIt/TFStubserver/README.md

 can connect as if it would connect to 'brickd'.

+The emulator fully supports callbacks and configurable sensor values.
+The configurable sensor values are in some kind "predictable", which is useful for unit testing.
+In combination with a Qt based UI (see https://github.com/PlayWithIt/TFStubViz), you can manually override/control the sensor values using sliders or buttons (depending on the type).
+Doing this you can for example test some extreme or very specific combinations.

 See this page to get a list of supported Tinkerforge devices and a short introduction: http://www.tinkerunity.org/wiki/index.php/DE/Projekte/Stackemulator_%28stubserver%29

 Requirements:
 -------------
-* Linux (also compiles on Tinkerforge's RED Brick)
+* Linux (also compiles on Tinkerforge's RED Brick or RasPi)
 * g++ 4.6.3 or higher (as on Raspberry PI, OpenSuse 13.1)
 * clang++ 3.3 (llvm) or higher should work too
 * optional: ALSA devel packages (libasound2-dev on Debian, alsa-devel on OpenSuse)